I've directly seen evidence that some people can 'hear' non-acoustic

 To anyone who suffers the same mysterious pain and noise as the woman

-above: see if you can stop the noise with metal shielding.
-In other
+by plugging your ears.)
+If not, then see if you can stop the noise with

-words, put a small television set inside a closed metal box and see if you
+metal shielding.
+In other words, put a small television set inside a

-can still "hear" the strange signals.
-Or ...put a bucket on your head.
+closed metal box and see if you can still "hear" the strange signals.
+Or

+...put a bucket on your head.
 Seriously!
-Find a clean metal wastebasket, or cover a small cardboard box
+Find a clean metal wastebasket,

-with aluminum foil.
-If placing this metal object over your head can
+or cover a small cardboard box with aluminum foil.
+If placing this metal

-reduce or stop the signals, then it strongly suggests that they ARE radio
+object over your head can reduce or stop the signals, then it strongly

-signals and not something else.
-It also means that you can make any room
+suggests that they ARE radio signals and not something else.
+It also

-into a "radio quiet room" by covering the walls and ceiling with metal
+means that you can make any room into a "radio quiet room" by covering the

-foil.
-A house might already by radio-quite if it includes foil-covered
+walls and ceiling with metal foil.
+A house might already by radio-quiet

-foam panels as thermal insulation inside the walls.
+if it includes foil-covered foam panels as thermal insulation inside the

 Note that this thin foil shielding can only block high frequency signals